nickbstudy/notes/SQL/MySQL/AggregateFunctions.md

 - `MIN()`
 - `MAX()`
 - `AVG()`
+- `ROUND()` - can surround another aggregate, and have a second arg indicating decimals to round to:
+`SELECT ROUND(AVG(salary), 2) FROM salaries;`

 ### HAVING
-If you need to have conditions in an aggregate function don't use `WHERE` for them, they must go after `GROUP BY` and before `ORDER BY`
+If you need to have conditions in an aggregate function don't use `WHERE` for them, they must go after `GROUP BY` and before `ORDER BY`.  `WHERE` is used for individual rows, whereas `HAVING` operates on groups.
 ```
 SELECT
     *, AVG(salary)